YifeiLu/thesis-template/README.md

 The editor used is TeXstudio (available at: https://www.texstudio.org/).

-If you decided to use this template with TeXstudio as editor, you should firstly set the "Default compiler" as XeLaTeX and the "Default Bibliography Tool" as biber.
+:heavy_exclamation_mark: If you decided to use this template with TeXstudio as editor, you should firstly set the "Default compiler" as XeLaTeX and the "Default Bibliography Tool" as biber.